jprante/elasticsearch-jdbc/README.md

 For a full list of the CSV JDBC driver options, see https://github.com/jprante/jdbc-driver-csv

+# Persisted state

+The JDBC importer writes the state after each execution step into a state file which can be set by the parameter `statefile`, see above in the parameter documentation.
+Default setting is not writing to state file.

+Example:

+    "sql" : ...,
+    "statefile" : "statefile.json",
+    ...

+You can use the `statefile` as input for a next JDBC importer invocation, once it is saved.
+This is useful if you have to restart the JDBC importer.
+Because the statefile is written in prettified JSON, it is also possible to adjust the settings in the statefile if you need to synchronize with the JDBC source.

+Note: there must be enough space on disk to write the state file.
+If disk is full, JDBC importer will write zero length files and give error messages in the importer log.

 # Monitoring the JDBC importer

-The JDBC importer writes the state after each execution step into a state file which can be set by the parameter `statefile`.

-Also, metrics logging can be enabled to watch for the current transfer statistics.
+Metrics logging can be enabled to watch for the current transfer statistics.

 Example:

-    "sql" : ...
+    "sql" : ...,
+    "schedule" : ...,
+    "statefile" : "statefile.json",
     "metrics" : {
         "enabled" : true
         "interval" : "1m"